 On September 7, 2001, NetMoneyIN, an Arizona corporation, filed a complaint styled as a First Amended Complaint alleging patent infringement against VeriSign and several other previously-named defendants in the United States District Court for the District of Arizona asserting infringement of U.S. patent Nos.
 5,822,737 and 5,963,917.
-NetMoneyIN filed a second amended complaint on October 15, 2002, alleging infringement by VeriSign and several other defendants of a third U.S. patent (No. 6,381,584) in addition to the two patents previously asserted.
+NetMoneyIN filed a second amended complaint on October 15, 2002, alleging infringement by VeriSign and several other defendants of a third U. S. patent (No. 6,381,584) in addition to the two patents previously asserted.
 The second amended complaint dropped some of the originally-named defendants and added others.
 On August 27, 2003, NetMoneyIN filed a third amended complaint alleging direct infringement of the same three patents by VeriSign and several other previously-named defendants.
 In this complaint, NetMoneyIN dropped its claim of active inducement of infringement by VeriSign.
 Some of the other current defendants include IBM, BA Merchant Services, Wells Fargo Bank, Cardservice International, InfoSpace, E-Commerce Exchange and Paymentech.
 VeriSign filed an answer denying any infringement and asserting that the three asserted patents are invalid and later filed an amended answer asserting, in addition, that the asserted patents are unenforceable due to inequitable conduct before the U.S. Patent and Trademark Office.
-The complaint alleges that VeriSign's Payflow payment products and services directly infringe certain claims of NetMoneyIN's three patents and requests the Court to enter judgment in favor of NetMoneyIN, a permanent injunction against the defendants' alleged infringing activities, an order requiring defendants to provide an accounting for NetMoneyIN's damages, to pay NetMoneyIN such damages and three times that amount for any willful infringers, and an order awarding NetMoneyIN as withdrawn from the case, and NetMoneyIN has hired new counsel.
-While we cannot predict the outcome of this matter, VeriSign believes that the allegations are without merit.
+The complaint alleges that VeriSign's Payflow payment products and services directly infringe certain claims of NetMoneyIN's three patents and requests the Court to enter judgment in favor of NetMoneyIN, a permanent injunction against the defendants' alleged infringing activities, an order requiring defendants to provide an accounting for NetMoneyIN's damages, to pay NetMoneyIN such damages and three times that amount for any willful infringers, and an order awarding NetMoneyIN attorney fees and costs.
+NetMoneyIN has recently dropped its allegations of infringement of the '584 patent.
+Also, the original lead counsel for NetMoneyIN has withdrawn from the case, and NetMoneyIN has hired new counsel.
+Fact discovery is now closed and the Court has held a Markman hearing and taken the patent claim construction issues under advisement.
+VeriSign has filed a motion seeking summary judgment of no indirect infringement under 35 U.S.C.
+Sections 271 b and 271 c (i.e., no inducement of others to infringe and no contributory infringement).
+Several other defendants have filed similar motions.
+Briefing is not yet complete on these motions.
+While we cannot predict the outcome of this lawsuit, VeriSign believes that the allegations are without merit.